quadratichq/quadratic/DEVELOPMENT.md

 ### Testing Quadratic API

-To test quadratic-api, close the existing docker network (`docker compose down`), and enter the following command from the root of the project:
+To test quadratic-api, close the existing docker network (`npm run docker:down`), and enter the following command from the root of the project:

 ```shell
 npm run test:api